 - Email and SMS open rates and click rates

 - Customer retention rates and churn

-3. Open to any channel.
+3. They’re open to any channel.

 “When hiring your first growth marketer, don't hire a specialist on one channel.”

-Instead, look for someone who’s worked on a variety of channels, and touched a variety of stages of the customer journey — for instance, paid acquisition and life cycle marketing.
+Instead, look for someone who’s worked on a variety of channels, and touched a variety of stages of the customer journey — for instance, paid acquisition and lifecycle marketing.